Sign Up for the FREE Guided Audio Tour

 These are personal stories of family devotion, faith, dedication to hard work, friendship, honor, and reciprocity.
 They are filled with laughter, humility, and respect.

-Contributing Photographers for this program are Bishoppe Kamusinga and Cedric Parker.
+Professional Photography by Bishoppe Kamusinga and Cedric Parker.
 Design by Tyrone Stevenson.

 Printing of the portraits is sponsored by The Mythic Mississippi Project, a public engagement venture of the University of Illinois that promotes community development through Cultural Heritage programming.